 All elections and the decision on the venue of the next ordinary meeting shall be held by secret ballot, unless otherwise decided by the Conference of the Parties.

-Rule 46 {Voting Conduct}
+Rule 46 Voting Conduct

 After the President has announced the beginning of voting, no representative shall interrupt the voting except on a point of order in connection with the actual conduct of the voting.
-The President may permit the Parties to explain their votes, either before or after the voting, but may limit the time to be allowed for such explanations.
+The President may permit the Contracting Parties to explain their votes, either before or after the voting, but may limit the time to be allowed for such explanations.
 The President shall not permit proposers of proposals or of amendments to proposals to explain their vote on their own proposals or amendments, except if they have been amended.

 ELECTIONS

-Rule 47 {Absence of majority}
+Rule 467 Absence of majority

-If, when one person or one delegation is to be elected, no candidate obtains in the first ballot a majority of votes cast by the Parties present and voting, consecutive ballots shall be taken until one of the candidates obtains the largest amount of votes cast by the Parties present and voting.
+If, when one person or one delegation is to be elected, no candidate obtains in the first ballot a majority of votes cast by the Contracting Parties present and voting, consecutive ballots shall be taken until one of the candidates obtains the largest amount of votes cast by the Contracting Parties present and voting.

 In the case of a tie in the first ballot among three or more candidates obtaining the largest number of votes, a second ballot shall be held.
 If a tie results among more than two candidates, the number shall be reduced to two by lot and the balloting, restricted to them, shall continue in accordance with the procedure set forth in paragraph 1 of this rule.

-Rule 48 {Election to two or more elective places positions}
+Rule 478 Election to two or more elective places positions

-When two or more elective places positions are to be filled at one time under the same conditions, those candidates, not exceeding the number of such places, obtaining in the first ballot the largest number of votes and a majority of the votes cast by the Parties present and voting shall be deemed elected.
+When two or more elective places positions are to be filled at one time under the same conditions, those candidates, not exceeding the number of such places, obtaining in the first ballot the largest number of votes and a majority of the votes cast by the Contracting Parties present and voting shall be deemed elected.

 If the number of candidates obtaining such majority is less than the number of persons or delegations to be elected, there shall be additional ballots to fill the remaining places, the voting being restricted to the candidates obtaining the greatest number of votes in the previous ballot, to a number not more than twice the places remaining to be filled, provided that, after the third inconclusive ballot, votes may be cast for any eligible person or delegation.